The best places to live in Warsaw

 Warsaw has witnessed rapid development in recent decades but has still managed to maintain a unique charm in its eclectic architecture that sees ancient buildings occupying space between shiny, modern skyscrapers.

-There are a few factors to consider when deciding on a neighbourhood of Warsaw to call home.
-The distance to one’s work and access to public transport are the two most important considerations.
+There are a few factors to consider when deciding on a neighbourhood to call home in Warsaw.
+The distance to one’s place of work, children's schools and access to public transport are the three most important considerations.
 Other factors include one’s budget, lifestyle, and proximity to good schools if moving with children.

 Below are some of the most popular districts of Warsaw for expats.